 Forgiveness can’t be dictated.

 Nobody can force you to forgive someone.
 I think back to my childhood, and the well-meaning adults in my life who would tell us (myself and whoever I happened to not be getting along with – usually my sister), “Now, you need to forgive each other.”
 It was not a suggestion; it was a command.
 Forgiveness, if it’s to be authentic, needs to be a freely-made choice.
-If it’s coerced, it, by nature, isn’t really forgiveness.
-You can say you’ve forgiven that person in order to appease those commanding you to do so, but if, inside, you’re carrying bitterness and ill-will, then the words are meaningless.
-In fact, commanding someone to forgive can be quite damaging.
-It robs the wounded party the opportunity to truly work through their pain and resentment, setting the stage for future problems to grow out of the original offense.
+If it’s coerced, it, by nature, isn’t forgiveness.
+You can say you’ve forgiven that person to appease those commanding you to do so, but if, inside, you’re carrying bitterness and ill will, then the words are meaningless.
+Commanding someone to forgive can be quite damaging.
+It robs the wounded party of the opportunity to truly work through their pain and resentment, setting the stage for future problems to grow out of the original offense.
 It’s like trying to kill a dandelion by ripping it off at the stem.
 The roots continue to grow deeper and spread wider, and at the very least, another dandelion is going to crop up in its place.

 Forgiveness is a process.